 As a note, the games should absolutely be played in release order, and yes, you have to play all three.
 Do not skip one of them or play them out of order.
 Trust me on this.

-As of late March 2017 an updated rerelease of the first two games will be released on Playstation 4, Playstation Vita, and Steam under the title Zero Escape: The Nonary Games.
+In March 2017 an updated rerelease of the first two games was released on Playstation 4, Playstation Vita, and Steam under the title Zero Escape: The Nonary Games.
 Otherwise, 999 is available on Nintendo DS and iOS, VLR is on Nintendo 3DS and Playstation Vita, and ZTD is on Nintendo 3DS, Playstation Vita, and Steam.

 999 is also available on iOS, however it does not include the puzzle segments, and is not fully compatible with current versions of iOS (in my experience).
 I actually recommend playing it on DS if at all possible, although I realize it's tricky to find these days.